International Practical Shooting Confederation: Rifle

-Manual Action Standard, usually simply referred to as the "Manual Standard division", is limited to iron sights only, and no muzzle brakes or bipods are allowed.
-Manual Action Standard 10 (MAS10) (between 2012 and 2017) was a trial division that allowed iron sights only, a magazine capacity of 11 rounds (10 in the magazine plus 1 in the chamber) and factory-fitted muzzle brakes only.
+Manual Action Standard, usually simply referred to as the "Contemporary Division", allows optical sights, muzzle brakes, and bipods.
+In contrast to Manual Action Bolt, it is not required to use a handle directly attached to the bolt to operate the action, making pump action the most common choice in this division.
+Also, spring-assisted chambering operations in Manual Action Contemporary Division are permitted, making very fast follow-up shots possible.
+This division usually requires two scoring hits per paper target.

 Shotgun

 Starting position is usually with the shotgun in one hand and the butt of the shotgun touching the hip.
 There is only one power factor of 480 kgr·ft/s, and all targets are scored as major which means that anyone can be competitive with affordable and readily available 12 gauge 70 mm (2 3/4") ammunition.
 Different options on shotgun chokes and ammunition (from different pellet sizes and up to slugs) makes for interesting choke and ammunition choices based on the stage at hand where the competitor has to consider the spread of the choke relative to the distance.
 All divisions have limits of the number of shells loaded at the beginning of the stage, but the limits are removed after the start signal.
 For instance, some may choose to run 10 or 11 round tubes in the Standard division which is limited to 9 rounds in the tube at the start signal.